edgarweto/babel-plugin-xplicit/README.md

 #### Option: position
-This option adds information about where the assert is located, adding an object indicating line and column to the assertion call:
+This option adds information about where the assert is located, adding an object indicating line and column of the assertion call:

 ```json
 {